John031265/PythonNetworkLogger/README.md

 sudo python firewall.py
 This is a basic type of firewall logger — it monitors and logs but does not actively drop packets at the OS level.
 If you want actual packet blocking, you’d need to integrate with iptables (Linux) or netsh (Windows).

+Test setup Requirements:
+A VM with Ubuntu 24.04 and 2 network interfaces.
+The first interface connected to the local area network and the second to the intrenet/downstream/upstream.
+The Network Logger will log all traffic between these two segments.